ergoplatform/website/content/en/blog/2020-08-28-transcript-of-first-q-a-session-with-robert-kornacki.md

 Great question.
 Here's a response I just wrote that touches on this from Reddit:

 Sure, I'll help clarify.
 Essentially when external oracle data is posted on-chain, it needs to be encoded in a very precise way within a transaction.
-Furthermore, oracle pools have a bunch of different moving parts which require transactions to be issued to move between the different stages of the pool protocol.
+Furthermore, oracle pools have a bunch of different moving parts that require transactions to be issued to move between the different stages of the pool protocol.

-As such, the oracle core is the piece of software which creates all of the complex transactions which post the data on-chain & runs the oracle pool protocol on-chain (such as averaging datapoints).
+As such, the oracle core is the piece of software that creates all of the complex transactions which post the data on-chain & runs the oracle pool protocol on-chain (such as averaging datapoints).

 The current oracle core is designed for the UTXO-based system in Ergo, which is quite similar in many ways to the UTXO-based system in Cardano.